-Pasticcini are exquisite Italian fine pastries which have been perfected over the centuries to bring the best flavors, textures and fragrances.
-In the Italian tradition, assorted pasticcini are served as a dessert, as a treat to accompany coffee, tea or hot chocolate, or as a cake alternative for celebrations and other special occasions (in which case they are usually accompanied with ‘spumante’, the Italian sparkling wine).What is the correct pronunciation of “bruschetta”?
+Pasticcini are exquisite Italian fine pastries which have been perfected over the centuries to achieve the best flavors, textures, and fragrances.
+In the Italian tradition, assorted pasticcini are served as a dessert, as a treat to accompany coffee, tea, or hot chocolate, or as a cake alternative for celebrations and other special occasions (in which case they are usually accompanied with ‘spumante’, the Italian sparkling wine).What is the correct pronunciation of “bruschetta”?
 Check out this and other often mispronounced Italian words.

 Along with pasticcini, pasticcerie often also sell shortbreads and other kinds of cookies and dry pastries.
 Those, however, are called ‘paste da tè’ (tea pastries) and are considered a distinct product.
 Nevertheless, pasticcini and paste da tè are often served side-by-side to appeal to every palate.

 The Italians are traditionalists when it comes to food, and pasticcini are no exception.
 As an interesting consequence, it’s on traditional pasticcini that most pastry chefs showcase their best techniques.
 Every pastry chef needs to know how to execute them flawlessly since it is on them that they are evaluated by their customers.

 There are several kinds of traditional pasticcini.
 Some are available all throughout Italy, some are exclusively regional, and some are only made during particular times of the year.
 The following can be found nationwide (although some have strong regional origins).